SRGSSR/pillarbox-android/pillarbox-analytics/docs/README.md

 ## Integration

-To use this module, add the following dependency to your project's `build.gradle`/`build.gradle.kts` file:
+To use this module, add the following dependency to your module's `build.gradle`/`build.gradle.kts` file:

 ```kotlin
 implementation("ch.srgssr.pillarbox:pillarbox-analytics:<pillarbox_version>")